 T-Plug Y-Harness (x1) will require 12 AWG speaker wire, as well as T-Plugs and soldering iron

-T-Plug Motor Driver Cable (x1) You can make your own using two lengths of 14awg speaker wire, and T-plugs from our "Parts and Accessories" page
+T-Plug Motor Driver Cable (x1) Make your own using two lengths of 14awg speaker wire, and T-plugs from our "Parts and Accessories" page

 Power Bank (x1) Home Depot has a nice one to power your WiFi mini router.

 Micro USB (x1) Cable Comes with the Power Bank in our "Parts and Accessories" page

-ADS 1115 Board (x1) Amazon sells one analog-digital chip here
+ADS 1115 Board (x1) Amazon sells this analog-digital chip here